incident.io

 workflow:

-id: webhook
+id: incident-io-alerts-workflow

 description: Sends an API to incident.io alerts endpoint